Do You CCQ? Using Concept Checking Questions in the ESL Classroom

 When do teachers need to use CCQs?

-Questions like these allow teachers and students to confirm that the lesson is understood.
-CCQs for teaching ESL can be used any time a teacher wants to ask, “Do you understand?”
-They’re great for when you teach ESL vocabulary or grammar.
+Questions like these allow teachers and students to confirm the lesson concept is understood.
+CCQs for teaching ESL can be used any time a teacher wants to assess students’ learning.
+They’re a great tool for when you teach ESL vocabulary or grammar.
 These questions might check comprehension of lexical items, phrases, and grammatical structure, for example.

-CCQs should be fairly simple questions suitable for the student’s age and English-speaking level.
+Concept checking questions in the ESL classroom should be reasonably simple questions suitable for the student’s age and English-speaking level.
 These questions are designed to highlight the essence of the day’s target language and verbally check for understanding of grammar, vocabulary, communicative functions, and instructions.

-What is the main purpose of a concept checking question?
+What is the primary purpose behind using concept checking questions in the ESL classroom?

 In a word, understanding.
-In the physical or online classroom, the main purpose of a CCQ in TEFL/TESOL is to determine if the student understands what you’ve taught without explicitly asking, “Hey, student, do you understand now!?”
-Imagine the awkwardness.
-Although this is clearly a question, it does not check any specific concept that was taught.
-This question also wouldn’t provide any insight into the student’s comprehension level and is likely to be answered with only a yes or no.
+In the physical or online classroom, the main purpose of a CCQ in TEFL/TESOL is to determine if the student comprehends what you’ve taught without explicitly asking, “Do you understand now?”
+Although the answer to this question is what the teacher wants to know, the broad phrasing does not target a specific skill or concept and may be misinterpreted.
+Additionally, this question wouldn’t provide any insight into the student’s comprehension level and is likely to be answered with only a yes or no.

-Having the ability to ask effective questions that apply to the lesson will be key to implementing a smooth CCQ experience with your students.
-Additionally, CCQs may even open the door to a more natural conversation as the student expands on their answers and ideas.
+The ability to ask effective questions that apply to the lesson is key to implementing a smooth CCQ experience with your students.
+Good CCQs can also increase natural conversation as the student expands on their answers and ideas.

 What can a TEFL CCQ check for?

-First, by using CCQs, the teacher evaluates what his or her students know and, in turn, the students get to participate in the learning process of discovering and understanding the new language.
+First, by using CCQs, the teacher evaluates what their students know and, in turn, the students get to participate in the learning process of discovering and understanding the new language.
+Using concept checking questions in the ESL classroom allows for informal evaluation of students throughout their learning experience.
+Knowledge gained through informal evaluation creates opportunities for teachers to tailor curriculum, games, or other activities to further improve a student’s mastery of the concepts.

-Secondly, learners articulate their English knowledge, and teachers clarify and add to that knowledge.
-This is beneficial for both teacher and student, as the teacher can also determine what changes may need to be made with future CCQs.
+Second, through CCQs, learners articulate their English knowledge, and teachers clarify and add to that knowledge.
+This is beneficial for both teacher and student, as the teacher can also determine what changes may need to be made to future CCQs.
+Like all teaching tools, concept checking questions in the ESL classroom will need to be adjusted for each class based on age, level, and learning goals for the group.

-How to make concept check questions: The Golden Rules for using CCQs when teaching English
+How to make concept checking questions: The Golden Rules for using CCQs when teaching English

-Next, you may be wondering how to create your own concept check questions.
+Next, you may be wondering how to create your own concept checking questions.
 To make the process simple, we’ve compiled a list of five “Golden Rules.”
-Referencing these rules often, until comfortable, will help you, as the teacher, create a learning atmosphere that is effective, efficient, and conducive to your students retaining information while learning English.
+Referencing these rules often, until comfortable, will help you, as the teacher, create a learning atmosphere that is effective and efficient.

 Check out the Golden Rules at a glance in this infographic!